Virtual Vermont Masthead

 By now the best land in the New Hampshire Grants was gone: over 50 percent of it had been granted in 1761, and another 30 percent in 1763.
 The land barons had had their day, and Wentworth was nearly seventy years old.
 Three years later his nephew, John Wentworth, would become governor of New Hampshire; and in another three years Benning himself would be dead, without having achieved what he most wanted: a title as a mark of His Majesty's favor.

-Hubbardton was named for a man who was listed among the grantees as the Honorable Thomas Hubbard, Esquire.
-Almost nothing is known about Hubbard except that he was reputed to have been a prosperous Boston merchant, and was listed as a grantee in six other towns.
+The town was named for the Honorable Thomas Hubbard, Esquire, a prosperous Boston merchant listed as a grantee in six other towns.

 When Hubbardton was first surveyed, the proprietors found that there was not as much land as the charter called for, but it still was better off than Dunbar, for which there had been no available land at all.
 The land which fell to the Hubbardton grantees was hilly and rocky, with the result that the largest number of people in the town at any one time was 865, in 1830.
 Every census since then gives a smaller figure.